Kushtdepdi: Characteristics

-The Kushtdepdi ritual of singing and dancing is a form of performing arts involving elements of improvised poetry that focus on expressing positive emotions and conveying wishes of happiness and well-being, as well as demonstrating mutual respect and solidarity.
-Küştdepdi is an integral part of state ceremonies and celebrations but also holds significant importance in family settings, such as commemorating the birth of a child or as part of wedding celebrations.
+The Küştdepdi ritual involves improvised poetry focusing on positive emotions, happiness, well-being, mutual respect, and solidarity.
+Küştdepdi is integral to state ceremonies, celebrations, and family events like births and weddings.

-The improvised singing is accompanied by dance with characteristic gestures, hand movements, and steps in time with the melody being performed.
-The first introductory part of the ritual begins with a song performed by a group of seated, respected women dressed in traditional costumes.
-The song includes wishes of happiness and moral messages directed at younger generations.
-The next stage is the main ritual, in which the poetry is performed by a pair of singers (traditionally a man and a woman), surrounded by partially or completely closed circles where the dance begins.
-The dancers' movements start with three steps on the right foot, followed by simultaneous stomping and clapping, symbolizing the expulsion of evil and misfortune from life.
-The clapping of the audience, combined with the singer's voice (usually male) expressing "ha-uhha-ha" or "oyha-oy," sets the rhythm for the dance movements.
+The improvised singing is accompanied by dances featuring characteristic gestures, hand movements, and steps timed to the melody.
+The ritual begins with a song by a group of seated, respected women in traditional dress, offering wishes of happiness and moral messages to younger generations.
+In the main ritual, a pair of singers (traditionally a man and a woman) perform poetry while surrounded by dancers forming partially or completely closed circles.
+The dancers begin with three steps on the right foot, followed by simultaneous stomping and clapping to symbolize the expulsion of evil and misfortune.
+Audience clapping and the lead singer's vocalizations (typically male, expressing "ha-uhha-ha" or "oyha-oy") set the dance rhythm.
 The event concludes with a prayer to nature for fertility, solidarity, and peace.

-The holders and practitioners of the Kushtdepdi tradition are masters of song and dance (both women and men) who pass on theoretical and practical knowledge to their students informally.
+Master practitioners (both women and men) pass their theoretical and practical knowledge to students informally.
 Formal education takes place in specialized music schools and cultural centers.
-Members of the community help sustain the vitality of the Kushtdepdi tradition by participating in celebrations where it is performed.
-Residents and government institutions participate in the creation of educational materials about the ritual.
+Community members sustain the tradition's vitality by participating in these celebrations, while residents and government institutions collaborate to create educational materials about the ritual.

-Kushtdepdi is performed by representatives of different social strata, who are organized into folklore groups totaling about 350 people as of 2017 (including one children's group).
-Although this element of Turkmen intangible cultural heritage is primarily concentrated in the western part of the country (in the cities and villages of the Balkan province along the Caspian Sea), it is also present, albeit to a lesser extent, in other parts of Turkmenistan (the Ahal, Mary, Daşoguz, and Lebap provinces).
+Küştdepdi is performed by people across different social strata, organized into folklore groups totaling roughly 350 members as of 2017 (including one children's group).
+Although primarily concentrated in western Turkmenistan (the Balkan Province along the Caspian Sea), the practice is also present to a lesser extent in the Ahal, Mary, Daşoguz, and Lebap provinces.

 International recognition

-During the 12th session of the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage, held on December 7, 2017, in Jeju, Republic of Korea, the nomination Kushtdepdi rite of singing and dancing was unanimously included in the UNESCO Intangible Cultural Heritage Lists.
+On December 7, 2017, the Intergovernmental Committee for the Safeguarding of the Intangible Cultural Heritage in Jeju, South Korea, unanimously inscribed the Kushtdepdi rite of singing and dancing on the UNESCO Intangible Cultural Heritage Lists.

 Performance in foreign languages

-Turkish singer Mustafa Sandal performed the song Kushtdepdi in Turkish.

-Turkmen singer of Armenian descent, the Arsen Shakhunts, performed the song Kushtdepdi in Russian.

-Tajik singer Mehrnigar Rustam performed the song Kushtdepdi in Uzbek.
+The song Kushtdepdi has been performed in several other languages.
+Turkish singer Mustafa Sandal performed a Turkish version, Turkmen-Armenian singer Arsen Shakhunts it in Russian, and Tajik singer Mehrnigar Rustam performed it in Uzbek.